-Drug testing and the workplace – it’s always been somewhat of a controversial topic.
-OSHA has recently come out with some new regulations around the subject.
-As a brand director at a recruitment firm, it’s important to me to stay up to date on all rules and regulations that factor into the world of staffing and recruitment.
-I also strive to look at the big picture and how these changes factor into the ”day-to-day” for our customers.
+Drug testing in the workplace — it’s always been somewhat of a controversial topic.
+As a leading temp agency, it’s important to stay up to date on all rules and regulations that factor into the world of staffing and recruitment.
+We always look at the big picture to see how these changes factor into the ”day-to-day” for our customers.

-In an effort to keep you informed, here are some points to keep in mind when evaluating your company’s drug testing procedures.
+In an effort to keep you informed, keep these points in mind when evaluating your company’s drug testing procedures.

 Pre-Employment Drug Testing